FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

 # MLRsearch Specification

-MLRsearch specification describes all technical definitions needed for evaluating whether a particular test procedure complies with MLRsearch specification.
+This chapter provides all technical definitions needed for evaluating whether a particular test procedure complies with MLRsearch specification.

 Some terms used in the specification are capitalized.